-Authorities on crime Ashesh (11000).
-Withers (1101x), Gargulinskim (1101x) have identified many types of criminal acts to include:
+Authorities on crime Ashesh (2008), Withers (2015), Gargulinskim (2015) have identified many types of criminal acts to include:

 - i.
 Crime pertaining to property which borders on robbery, burglary, stealing, which involves depriving the victims of their hard earned money, household items, and damage to their personal property - ii.
 Serial killers (assassins) who kill their victims without any identified or premeditated reasons other than to satisfy their evil urge.
 The perpetrated violent acts are especially gruesome and bizarre. - iii.
-Murder cases which most of the time is carried out by the victim's known persons - acquaintances. friends. partners. parents (as in the murder of Marvin Gay by his own father) or the murder of Reena Streevkamp by Oscar Pistorious. the celebrated athlete himself on a valentine day in South Africa in nome. - iv.
+Murder cases which most of the time is carried out by the victim's known persons acquaintances, friends, partners, parents (as in the murder of Marvin Gay by his own father) or the murder of Reena Streevkamp by Oscar Pistorious, the celebrated athlete himself on a valentine day in South Africa in 2013. - iv.
 Domestic crime mostly between couples, housemaids, arising from serious emotional excessiveness or outright demonstration of extreme anger - v.
-Cyber crimes in which cyber criminals use modern electronic and communication technologies to inflict severe losses to an organization. individuals and corporate entities all over the world. - vi.
+Cyber crimes in which cyber criminals use modern electronic and communication technologies to inflict severe losses to an organization, individuals and corporate entities all over the world.

+vi.
 Drug trafficking, drug abuse and its collaborating money laundering business is known to cover all countries now.
-In some countries including Mexico, powerful drug cartels have constituted themselves into business blogs, using very sophisticated telecommunication gadgets and technology to evenly distribute their product by air or intercepts signals that can pinpoint where they are.
-Mbuotidem Umoh Ph.D & Dr. Okon Enidiok
+In some countries including Mexico, powerful drug cartels have constituted themselves into business blogs, using very sophisticated telecommunication gadgets and technology to evenly distribute their products by air or intercept signals that can pinpoint where they are.